+The transition from short-range to long-range system can also be carried out by increasing the range of interaction.
+Specifically, for a fixed $\alpha$, one can increase the range by increasing the coordination number (c.f.~\cite{Ganesh2022}), $\cal{Z}$, and refer to such situation as the \emph{variable-range} (VR) interactions.
+Thanks to recent progress in experimental quantum technologies, VR interactions has been realized in Rydberg gases~\cite{Bottcher2021-ge}, and simulated using a programmable quantum computer~\cite{Matos2023-us, PhysRevResearch.6.013311}.
+Such VR interactions have also been shown to affect topological properties~\cite{PhysRevB.95.195160,Kartik2021,Kartik2024}.
+However, a systematic analysis of the classical correlation functions and bipartite entanglement with varying $\mathcal{Z}$ remains mostly unexplored.

+In this work, we consider an exactly-solvable qubit-system with $D=1$ and VR interactions, and investigate the trends of classical correlations and bipartite entanglement present in the system while crossing over to the long-range regime from the short-range regime by varying $\cal{Z}$.
+We diagonalize the Hamiltonian, and perform analytical calculations at the thermodynamic limit, setting $\alpha>1$.
+A leading order approximation in $\mathcal{Z}$ reveals the emergence of $r=\mathcal{Z}$ as a natural length scale for the transition from effective short-range to long-range behavior of the system.
+We demonstrate that for distances $r<\mathcal{Z}$, correlation functions always decay algebraically, indicating an effective long-range behavior.
+On the other hand, when $r>\mathcal{Z}$, effective short-range behavior is present in the system, manifested by the occurrence of algebraic as well as exponential decay of the correlation functions.
+Further, we derive a $\mathcal{Z}$-dependent quasi-particle velocity that flags the weak long-range and effective short-range regimes on the $\alpha$ axis.

-While most of the literature discussed so far focus on the behavior of $S_M$ as a function of $\alpha$ and $M$ keeping $\mathcal{Z}$ fixed, the dependence of $S_M$ on varying $\mathcal{Z}$ remains unexplored.
-In this paper, we investigate how entanglement scales with $\cal{Z}$, keeping $\alpha$ and $M$ to be fixed.
+We also investigate how entanglement scales with $\cal{Z}$, keeping $\alpha$ and $M$ to be fixed.